akirk/playground-step-library/docs/steps/runPHP.md

   steps: [
         {
           "step": "runPHP",
+          "vars": {
-          "code": "<?php require_once '/wordpress/wp-load.php'; // Insert your code here that runs in the scope of WordPress" }
+                "code": "<?php require_once '/wordpress/wp-load.php'; // Insert your code here that runs in the scope of WordPress"
+          }
+    }
   ]
 };